Addressing college tuition costs during divorce mediation

 The “SUNY CAP” limits what each parent will contribute towards college tuition and related expenses up to the cost of a State University of New York “SUNY” college.
 Typically, parents will split the costs either in proportion to their respective incomes at the tme their child is entering college, some other percentage, or one parent will be solely responsible for the costs, if that is economically feasible.

 Obviously there are benefits to the children’s future as well as to the separating parents in making these arrangements a part of the final settlement agreement.
-And as with most legal matters there are other college costs to discuss as well as different ways of financing college education.
+And as with most legal matters there are other college costs to discuss as well as different ways of financing college education while going through divorce.
 At the New York Divorce Mediation Group, we provide options so each parent can make informed decisions.

 If you have children and are considering separation or divorce, then be sure to ask about how best to prepare for your children’s college years.
 We will be happy to discuss this with you during your sessions or as a introduction to our practice during your initial free consultation.